emalyaditha/NotionCalendar/README.md

 - ✅ Creates new calendar events for new projects in Notion
 - ✅ Updates existing calendar events when projects change
 - ✅ Deletes calendar events for projects removed from Notion
-- ✅ Skips projects without start dates
+- ✅ Skips projects without end dates (required for calendar events)

 ### Response Example: